Introduction to Australia Company Formation & Taxation FAQ

 5. What is an Australian Company Number (ACN)?

 An ACN is a unique nine-digit number issued by ASIC to every company registered under the Corporations Act 2001.
+It identifies your company in all official and legal matters.

 6. Do I need a Tax File Number (TFN) for my company?